-The Trustees' policy on realising assets and environmental, social and governance ("ESG") issues are covered in Sections 6.3 and 6.5 respectively.
+The Trustees' policy on realising assets and environmental, social and governance ("ESG") issues for the default investment option and additional mapping exercises are covered in Sections 6.3 and 6.5 respectively.

 5. Day-to-day Management of the Assets